-When I tell people my newest hair brained scheme (the last was to do a homestay in Guatemala for a summer, the next one is to travel from Beijing to Hong Kong on the Chinese trains on my own), the question I get asked the most is ‘aren’t you afraid?’.
+When I tell people my newest hair brained scheme (the last was to do a homestay in Guatemala for a summer, the next one is to travel from Beijing to Hong Kong on the Chinese trains on my own), the question I get asked the most -after ‘how can you afford to backpack for so long?’ – is ‘aren’t you afraid?’.

 I guess in a word; the answer is yes.
 I’m obviously scared that something bad might happen to me, when I’m in a country where I don’t know anyone.
 I’m worried that I’ll lose my passport, that I’ll end up in hospital (which given my track record is pretty much a dead cert), that I’ll get completely and utterly lost one day and never find my way.
 I don’t think this is travelling’s fault, however, I’m just generally a worrier.

 And in my heart of hearts I know that I’ll probably be ok.
 I went to a foreign hospital every year for three years on the trot and it always got sorted out.
 I could fix a missing passport.
 I’ll probably get lost, but that’s part of the joy of travelling.
 I’m hardly going to disappear into an abyss, never to be seen again.

 Contrary to popular opinion, the idea of travelling alone actually calms me.
 When I disembarked the plane in Guatemala, I didn’t know anybody in the country.
 I wasn’t even aware of anyone I really knew in the USA at the time.
 I asked an airport attendant where the toilets were in broken Spanish and they didn’t understand what I was saying.
 I’d just landed in a very foreign country, I didn’t have a clue where I was meant to be going next, and apparently I couldn’t speak the language.
 And I felt completely liberated.